apache/mynewt-core/README.md

 Additionally, this repostiory contains board support packages for the following
 boards:

-* olimex\_stm32-e407\_devboard (http://github.com/stackos/olimex_stm32-e407_devboard/):
-  Board Support for the Olimex STM32-E407
+* olimex\_stm32-e407\_devboard: Board Support for the Olimex STM32-E407
-* olimex\_stm32-e407\_devboard-boot (http://github.com/stackos/olimex_stm32-e407_devboard-boot/):
-  Board Support for the Olimex STM32-E407 bootloader.
+* olimex\_stm32-e407\_devboard-boot: Board Support for the Olimex STM32-E407 bootloader.

 And MCU related packages for the following microcontrollers:

-* STM32F4XX (http://github.com/stackos/stm32f4xx/): MCU definitions for the
-  STMicro F4XX processor series.
+* STM32F4XX: MCU definitions for the STMicro F4XX processor series.
-* Native (http://github.com/stackos/native): Native (Simulated) MCU
+* Native: Native (Simulated) MCU definitions.
-  definitions.

 In order to update these repositories, git subtree merging should be employed, where changes are made locally and tested within the dev\_test repository first,